raulbarriga/CS201-assignment/ReadMe.md

 `String[][] stateAndCapital = StatesAndCapitals.STATE_AND_CAPITAL;`

 The `displayStateAndCapital`method uses an enhanced for loop to print the 2-D array.
-I pass it the `stateAndCapital` 2-D array.

 The `bubbleSortByCapital` method uses a bubble sort to sort the array's content by capital.